the1lab/1lab/src/Cat/Displayed/Total.lagda.md

 open CR B
 ```

-# The Total Category of a Displayed Category {defines=total-category}
+# The total category of a displayed category {defines=total-category}

 So far, we've been thinking of [[displayed categories]] as "categories of
 structures" over some base category.
 However, it's often useful to